Vehicle registration plates of Malaysia: To and from Singapore

-MY 'Y' series - SG Heavy Goods vehicles prefix
+To Indonesia

+Malaysian registered vehicles located in Sabah or Sarawak entering the Kalimantan region of Indonesia are required to display a temporary cross-border plate, issued by the Indonesian National Police.
+The plates affixed to the both front and rear windshields of the vehicles.
+The cross-border license plates are completely independent of the Malaysian registered plates, and instead has its own independent registration.
+It follows the standard Indonesian format of LL NNNN LL, where "L" are letters of the Latin alphabet, and "N" numbers from "0" to "9".
+The first single-or-double-letter prefixes denote the area where the vehicle is registered, depending on the entry point of Malaysian vehicles entering the country.
+Unlike standard Indonesian formats, the plate's expiry is written in a more detailed date format (DD MMM YYYY), such as 31 DEC 2024 instead of MM•YY (December 2024 being 12•24).
+The temporary cross-border plates have an expiry date of 30 days from its date of issuance.

 International "oval" number plate

 Vehicles with Malaysian registration plates intended to be driven in countries beyond neighbouring countries are often required to carry an oval international number plate or sticker denoting the vehicle's country of registration on the rear of the vehicle.
 The current code for Malaysian international plates, introduced in 1967, is MAL.

 Historically, a considerable number of codes were needed to represent the separate Malayan states that would later form Malaysia, undergoing various code changes since the first issue in 1932.